 Now that your business structure is set up and you've got all the legal documents in place, you'll want to start finding clients.
 Below we've listed how to market your fitness business and how much to charge customers.

 Build your customer base and grow sales by marketing your business.
 Some ideas to reach new clients include:

 Market research is a great way to find out what your target market is willing to pay.
 Fitness businesses have different ways of charging customers.
 Typically, training or classes are charged per hour or at a fixed-rate package.

 An hourly rate is most common for a fitness business that's largely one-on-one based, such as a personal training business.
 To find your ideal hourly rate, calculate how much you want to earn every year.
 Factor in any time off and how many hours you want to work each week, and that gives you your hourly rate.

 For example: $90,000 (annual salary) ÷ 46 (weeks of work) = $1,956 ÷ 30 (hours worked per week) = $65.

-You should also consider travel time to get to your appointments, fees you may owe to train in a gym and equipment costs as these all deduct from your potential earnings.
+You should also take into account the travel time to get to your clients, fees for training in a gym and equipment costs.
+These running costs will all deduct from your potential earnings.

-A gym usually charges clients by the week for a fixed contract period with costs ranging from $13.95 per week to $34 per week and a joining fee commonly starting at $59 that can go up to $199.
-Costs vary depending on how much equipment you have, whether or not there are group training classes on offer, opening hours and any special amenities such as a steam room or pool.
+A gym usually charges clients by the week for a fixed contract period with costs ranging from $13.95 per week to $38 per week.
+They also charge a joining fee, typically starting at $25 that can go up to $199.
 Check out our gym comparison to get an idea of how much gyms across Australia are charging.

 Is running a fitness business profitable?